liminalsunset/basic/README.md

 ** consider adding a check python version and how to upgrade, how to restart your env if it gets deactivated/you restart vscode or something **

-1. Make (or navigate to) a directory for the project
+1. Make & cd into (or navigate to) a directory for the project
-2. CD into the directory

 ** might be easier to open code here, so you don't have to activate the env twice--either do it initially or wait until after you're at the point you need a .gitignore